quicklywilliam/ereaditlater/README.md

 ## Installing eReader

 Currently, the easiest way to install eReader is on top of an existing KOReader install.
+If you already have KOReader installed, make sure you are running the latest release before proceeeding.
 If you do not already have KOReader, follow [these instructions](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices) to install it (using either the semi-automated method or manually installing KFMon and KOReader).

 Once you have installed it, you can simply check out the eReader code, plug in your device and run this command:
 ```